What an exciting time we’re living in—behavioral scientists are confirming that we are inherently imbued with basic human goodness.

 The Healing Power Of Doing Good

 The Health & Spiritual Benefits Of Helping Others by Allan Luks and Peggy Payne, 1991 Allan Luks is considered among the top experts on volunteerism, and how helping others can benefit one’s emotions and physical health.
-Conventional wisdom has held that when we help others, some of the good we do flows back to us.
+Conventional wisdom holds that when we help others, some of the good we do in turn benefits us.
 That satisfaction, has always been thought to be largely emotional.
-Current research shows that helping others regularly produces significant health benefits, similar to benefits from exercising.
+Current research indicates that regularly helping others yields significant health benefits, comparable to those derived from exercise.

 The Social Contagion of Generosity